 The first half of my senior year in high school I decided to take a CNA class.
 Up until that point, all I ever wanted to be was a nurse, so I figured I might as well take that first step and get some experience under my belt.
 By January 2007 I had my CNA certification.
 Although I didn't end up going on to be a nurse, working with my CNA has been such an incredible opportunity.
 I've been able to work in an Alzheimer's unit, as a Health Counselor, in long-term care, short-term care.
 The area I have spent the most time in has been transitional rehabilitation; in other words, post-surgical rehab.

-I'd be lying if I said that the work was always easy, and that I have loved every second of it, but for the most part I really have been able to enjoy it.
+I'd be lying if I said that the work was always easy and that I have loved every second of it, but for the most part I really have been able to enjoy it.
 Working in transitional rehab has given me the chance to meet so many different people in a wide variety of ages.
 We've had people as young as 26, and as old as 103.
 Sometimes they stay for three days, and sometimes they stay for 3 months.
 That's where the love of my job comes in.
-For most of these people they have never had to be completely dependent on someone else's care.
-As a CNA I get to know people on a level that most people will never come in to contact with in the workplace.
-The fact that they are living in this new place, away from home stirs up a lot of uncommon emotions in these people, and sometimes all they need is someone to talk too.
-Their stories are so different from one another, and having the opportunity to listen to their backgrounds, and the lessons they've learned throughout all of their different experiences has been so neat for me.
+For most of these people, they have never had to be completely dependent on someone else's care.
+As a CNA I get to know people on a level that most people will never come into contact within the workplace.
+The fact that they are living in this new place, away from home stirs up a lot of uncommon emotions in these people, and sometimes all they need is someone to talk to.
+Their stories are so different from one another and having the opportunity to listen to their backgrounds, and the lessons they've learned throughout all of their different experiences has been so neat for me.
 That is why I love doing what I do.

 Maria went on to tell me all sorts of things about her life outside of the convent; how she met her husband and what their life was like together.
 Those are the moments that make me love what I do; the moments that I get to hear the stories of others.
 Am I going to be a CNA forever?
 No. But it is something that I will cherish each day that I am.